AI agency · Inner Boston · Davis Square and Union Square

 Somerville packs roughly 81,000 residents into four square miles.
 Davis Square alone has 50+ independent food-and-beverage operators inside a 10-minute walk, and the Union Square corridor adds a second cluster of restaurants, breweries, and design-economy studios.
 The phone behavior is brutal: dinner-rush reservation calls go to voicemail, voicemails get checked at midnight, and the would-be guest already ate down the street.
 The AI receptionist is the single highest-leverage thing we can install here.

 Somerville operators are sharply allergic to "agency speak" — the local culture rewards small, owner-led, made-not-bought work.
 Ascero is two co-founders in Waltham doing custom builds against your real call data.
-The Activation Sprint is flat-fee, two weeks, no annual contract, no lock-in.
-If it doesn't work after the first month, you turn off the forward and the phone is back where it was.
-Reversible.
+The Activation Sprint is a flat-fee, two-week proof of value built against your real call data — backed by a 30-day fit guarantee: if the agent doesn't hit the metric we agree on in writing, you get the setup fee back.
+Engagements then run on a 12-month commitment, billed monthly.

 Reservation capture for Davis/Union restaurants when the host is on the floor.
 Private-event and large-party inbound triage for breweries and taprooms.
 Inbound-project intake for design and fabrication studios where the owner is the only one qualified to scope the brief — but cannot scope on a Tuesday at 11 a.m.
 We have shipped each of these patterns in Boston-metro deployments; the Somerville port is a one-week customization on top of an existing template.